NoHaxsJustAsian/reciept-ocr-to-notion/README.md

 ## Features

-- **OCR (Optical Character Recognition)**: Extract text from receipt images.
+- **OCR (Optical Character Recognition)**: Extract text from receipt images using tesseract.
 - **Notion Integration**: Automatically upload receipt items to a Notion database.
-- **OpenAI GPT Integration**: Cleans and formats extracted text into readable items with prices and quantities.
+- **GPT Integration**: Cleans and formats extracted text into common names.
 - **Frontend**: Built using React with Tailwind CSS for a user-friendly interface.

 ## Live Demo

 The project is hosted on [recieptocr.com](https://recieptocr.com).

+## How sync with Notion

+1. Click "Authenticate with Notion"
+2. Press "Next"
+3. Select "Use a template provided by the developer"
+4. Press "Authenticate"

 If you want to build it yourself by following the steps below.
 ## Prerequisites
 To run this project, you need the following: